SciRuby/daru-view/README.md

   daru-view
   ```

-  - To update al the JS files:
+  - To update all the JS files:
   ```
   daru-view update
   ```